astronomer/terraform-provider-astro/templates/guides/get-started.md

 3. Edit the `terraform.tf` file with your Organization's ID for `<your-organization-id>`.
 The working directory contains all your Terraform code, and all Terraform commands run from this directory.

 ## Step 2: Initialize the Terraform Working Directory
 1. Run `terraform init`.
-You will see Terraform downloading and installing the Astro Terraform provider to your local computer:
+You will see Terraform downloading and installing the Astro Terraform provider locally:
 ```
 $ terraform init